openmobilityfoundation/governance/technical/Conference_Call_Meeting_Guidance.md

 # Conference Call Meeting Guidance

-How to run a meeting:
+These guidelines have been created to ensure a level of consistency across OMF’s various working groups and committees, while increasing engagement of all participants.
+Part of OMF’s mission is to bring together diverse stakeholders to tackle technical issues surrounding emerging mobility technology.
+Please note that public meetings are often one of the first touchpoints an individual has with our organization, and we aim to create an inclusive environment.

+Running OMF meetings is a bit different than running meetings in other places.
+There is a focus on open source collaborative development, community-driven priorities and feedback, and voluntary participation.

+## Preparation

+- Discuss topics and options among WGSC members and OMF Staff 3-4 days before the meeting
-* Use the [meeting template](https://github.com/openmobilityfoundation/governance/wiki/Web-Conference,-YYYY.MM.DD-(Convening-Group-Name)) off the wiki to create a new meeting agenda.
+- Use the [meeting agenda template](https://github.com/openmobilityfoundation/governance/wiki/Web-Conference,-YYYY.MM.DD-(Convening-Group-Name)) to create the agenda for each meeting
+- Add a link to the agenda on the appropriate WG page under "Meetings"
+- When crafting an agenda, try to focus on a single topic or issue
+- The WG Chair will publish the meeting agenda to the MDS [announce](https://groups.google.com/a/groups.openmobilityfoundation.org/forum/#!forum/mds-announce), [city services](https://groups.google.com/a/groups.openmobilityfoundation.org/g/mds-city-services), and [provider services](https://groups.google.com/a/groups.openmobilityfoundation.org/g/mds-provider-services) email lists at least two days before the meeting
+   - Send the email from your personal email address, and add all three groups in the "To:" field.
+   - Use previous emails as a template for wording, formatting, subject line, and meeting information
+- Reach out to specific groups or individuals related to the topic being discussed (member and non-member contributors), asking for their attendance and input where it is helpful to evaluating features, making decisions, etc. OMF staff can help with outreach, if needed.
-* The OMF public calendar is where the meetings are published.
+- The OMF public calendar is where the meetings are published.
 Verify the meeting information there is correct.
-If not contact an OMF staff member.
-* Publish the meeting agenda to the [MDS Announce List](https://groups.google.com/a/groups.openmobilityfoundation.org/forum/#!forum/mds-announce) at least two days before the meeting.
+If not, please contact OMF staff, who can make edits and set the topic.

+## During the Meeting

+- Be mindful of the clock.
+Ensure the meeting starts and ends promptly
+- Recommended schedule: 5 min intro/housekeeping, 25 min policy discussion, 25 min technical, 5 min wrap up.
+Try to devote an equal amount of time is spent discussing technical vs. non-technical/policy aspects of a topic.
+- At the start of the meeting, provide a short welcome that includes:
+   - Share your screen and show the agenda
+   - Introductions:
+      - Introduce self - name, company, title, role with OMF
+      - purpose of meeting - regular working group public meeting to discuss issues brought by the steering committee and community
+      - ask if anyone is new and give them a chance to introduce themselves, live or in the chat
+   - Housekeeping:
-* At the start of the meeting, ask attendees to rename themselves to put their organization after their full name.
+      - ask attendees to rename themselves to put their organization after their
+      - full name
+         - “Please rename yourself in Zoom with your organization after your name so we can all know who you are representing today.”
+      - Review agenda
-* Share the link to the wiki agenda in the chat, and ask the attendees to add their names.
+      - Share the link to the wiki agenda in the chat
-* Ask for one person to takes notes.
+         - “Agenda for today: _link_”
+      - Ask the attendees to add their names to the wiki page
+         - “Please feel free to add your name and organization to the attendee list on the wiki page linked above.”
+      - Ask and ensure someone from the WGSC is taking notes
+- At the end of the meeting, provide a summary of next steps, note about the next meeting, and that feedback is welcome on GitHub until then.

+## Follow up

-* After the meeting, the chair and note taker finalizes the notes on the wiki page.
-Include links to any presentations or documents or a recording.
+- After the meeting, finalize the notes on the wiki page.
+Include links to any presentations, documents, issues, pull requests, and/or a recording
-* If there are relevant action items for chair or any attendee, add those to the appropriate Issue or PR as a new comment.
+- If there are action items (either for you or an attendee) or summary items, add those to the appropriate issue or PR as a new comment, with a link back to the WG meeting agenda
+- Reply to the original mailing lists and say the meeting minutes are ready for review with a direct link to that section, and provide a short summary.